Keckewich History, Family Crest & Coats of Arms

 Early History of the Keckewich family

 This web page shows only a small excerpt of our Keckewich research.
-Another 283 words (20 lines of text) covering the years 1550 and 1646 are included under the topic Early Keckewich History in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) covering the years 1550 and 1646 are included under the topic Early Keckewich History in all our PDF Extended History products and printed products wherever possible.

 Keckewich Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Keckewich were recorded, including Kekewich, Kekwitch, Kekwick, Kekewitch and others.

 Early Notables of the Keckewich family (pre 1700)

 More information is included under the topic Early Keckewich Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Keckewich family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Keckewich family emigrate to North America: John Kekewich, who was recorded in the census of Ontario, Canada in 1871; as well as a family of the name Kekwick who landed in North America in 1890..